alexplaka/AbStochKin/README.md

 ##### Alternate name: PyStochKin (Particle-based Stochastic Kinetics)

-`AbStochKin` is an agent-based (or particle-based) Monte-Carlo simulator of the time evolution of systems comprised of coupled processes.
-The population of a species that participates in a set of processes is considered as composed of distinct individuals, termed *agents*, or *particles*.
+`AbStochKin` is an agent-based (or particle-based) Monte-Carlo simulator of the time evolution of systems composed of species that participate in coupled processes.
+The population of a species is considered as composed of distinct individuals, termed *agents*, or *particles*.
 This allows for the specification of the kinetic parameters describing the propensity of *each agent* to participate in a given process.

-Although the algorithm was originally conceived for simulating biochemical systems, it is applicable to other disciplines where there is a need to model how populations change over time by considering the effects of heterogeneity, or diversity, in the composition of species populations on the dynamics of a system.
+Although the algorithm was originally conceived for simulating biochemical systems, it is applicable to other disciplines where there is a need to model how populations change over time and to study the effects of heterogeneity, or diversity, in the composition of species populations on the dynamics of a system.

 ## Installation
-The `AbStochKin` package can be installed via `pip` in an environment with Python 3.10+.
+The `abstochkin` package can be installed via `pip` in an environment with Python 3.10+.
 ```
 $ pip install abstochkin